Chamaracperera/Attendance-Marking-System/README.md

 │── js/
 │── php/      # PHP functions
   │── admin/        # admin features
-  │── add_lectures/    #add lectures and event details │── lecturer/     #
+  │── addlectures/    #add lectures and event details │── view_lectures/    #view lectures and event schedules │── lecturer/     #
   │── message/  # Backend logic for reports
   │── PHPmailer    # you must download and plce in this path